NixOS/rfcs/rfcs/0012-declarative-virtual-machines.md

 In order to do this, a possible way to do so is to mount:
  * `/` as a filesystem on a qcow2 image
- * `/nix/store` as a virtfs onto a directory on the host, in order to easily handle setup and upgrades from the host
+ * `/nix/store` as a virtfs onto a directory on the host (different from his `/nix/store`, but containing a copy of exactly the packages required for this VM to properly run), in order to easily handle setup and upgrades from the host
  * Shared folders as virtfs' between the host and the guest

 ### Proposed option set

-The following options are proposed:
+The following options are proposed, with no default values:

 ```nix
 {